MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Random Scene Synthesis

-\PAR{Pixel Process Stage.} The Pixel Process Stage allows users to apply pixel-wise processing operations on the imagery data.
-We provide several built-in functions, such as mapping semantic labels to desired label set, simulating different types of depth noise, such as Gaussian noise, Poisson noise, salt-and-pepper noise and Kinect noise~\cite{Barron:etal:2013A,handa:etal:2014,Bohg:etal:2014}.
-Users could apply arbitrary customized image processing methods to the 2D renderings.
+The Pixel Process Stage allows users to apply pixel-wise processing operations on the imagery data.

+We provide several built-in functions, such as mapping the semantic labels to the desired label set, simulating different types of depth noise (e.g., Gaussian noise, Poisson noise, salt-and-pepper noise and Kinect noise~\cite{Barron:etal:2013A,handa:etal:2014,Bohg:etal:2014} as shown in Figure~\ref{fig:PixelSampler}).
+Users could also apply arbitrary customized image processing methods to the 2D renderings.